-7.9.7.
+7.7.
 Requests for Proposals and Expressions of Interest.

-7.7.1.
+- 7.7.1.
 The Director may approve use of Requests for Proposals ("RFP"), Expressions Interest (EOI) and other similar types of requests to allow for procurement of certain commodities, services or printing.
-An RFP or EOI are awarded based on criteria specified in instructions to bidders, including price in RFP's.

-7.7.2.
-Where practical, RFQs should be the primary method of competitive procurement.
-Any spending unit desiring to use an RFP shall provide written justification to the Director.

-7.7.3.
-The Director may use best value procurement, except for government construction contracts, when he determines, in writing, such contract to be in the best interest of the state.
+An RFP or EOI are awarded based on criteria specified in instructions to bidders, including price in RFP's. - 7.7.2.
+Where practical, Requests for Quotations (RFQs) shall be the primary method of competitive procurement.
+Any spending unit desiring to use an RFP shall provide written justification to the Director. - 7.7.3.
+The Director may use best value procurement, except for government construction contracts, when he or she determines, in writing, such contract to be in the best interest of the state.
 All best value procurements shall be made after formal advertisement and inclusion of award criteria in the RFP.
-No proposal shall be evaluated using any criteria other than the criteria specified in the RFP.
+No proposal may be evaluated using any criteria other than the criteria specified in the RFP.
 All RFP awards shall be made to the highest scoring vendor.

-7.10.8.
+7.8.
 Deliveries

-7.8.1.
-Spending units are responsible for the inspecting inspection of goods commodities, services or printing, ensuring that purchases meet contractual requirements, and maintaining records receipt for goods commodities, services or printing and services.
-Routine visits to spending units shall be made by personnel of the Purchasing Division to review and report on purchasing practices and procedures, and to verify that commodities and services commodities, services or printing delivered conform to contractual requirements.

-7.9.
-Purchases from contracts issued by other public agencies and entities

-7.9.1.
-The Director may approve a request by a spending unit to make a purchase from contracts issued by other public agencies and entities.
+- 7.8.1.
+Spending units are responsible for the inspection of commodities, services or printing, ensuring that purchases meet contractual requirements, and maintaining records receipt for commodities, services or printing and services.
+Routine visits to spending units shall be made by personnel of the Purchasing Division to review and report on purchasing practices and procedures, and to verify that commodities, services or printing delivered conform to contractual requirements. - 7.9.
+Purchases from contracts issued by other public agencies and entities - 7.9.1.
+The Director may approve a request by a spending unit to make a purchase from contracts issued by agencies of the federal government, agencies of other states, other public bodies or other state agencies.
 The Director may require the use of a contract issued by another public organization or a spending unit to make a purchase from contracts issued by other public agencies and entities.
 The Director may participate in cooperative purchases with other public agencies and entities.
-In all cases, these contracts or cooperative arrangements is shall be from valid properly awarded contracts and considered by the Director to be available and financially advantageous and comparable to what can be obtained by competitive bid.
+In all cases, these contracts or cooperative arrangements shall be from valid properly awarded contracts and considered by the Director to be available and financially advantageous and comparable to what can be obtained by competitive bid.
 The Director shall require spending units to prove that their requests to use such contracts:

-(a) Do not conflict with existing State of West Virginia contracts unless the prices on the non-West Virginia contract is substantially lower than the state contract based on an equal comparison.
-No price comparison shall be based on differing specifications as determined by the Director;

-(b) Will not cause a West Virginia vendor that offers like products and services to lose substantial business, unless the Director determines based on submitted documentation from the spending unit that the difference is so great that the Director believes the state's best interest is served by using the non-West Virginia contract; and

-(c) Does not cause extensive hardship to any spending unit offered preference under the West Virginia Code.

-7.9.2.
-All requests to use such contracts shall be submitted in advance to the Director with evidence and documentation as required by the Director.
-The Director shall only approve those requests with submitted evidence that convincingly justifies use of such contracts.
-Any request that is not supportable shall be returned by the Director to the spending unit.
+- (a) Do not conflict with existing State of West Virginia contracts unless the prices on the contracts issued by other public agencies and entities is substantially lower than the state contract based on an equal comparison.
+No price comparison may be based on differing specifications as determined by the Director; - (b) Will not cause a West Virginia vendor that offers like products and services to lose substantial business, unless the Director determines based on submitted documentation from the spending unit that the difference in price is so great that the State's best interest is served by using the contracts issued by other public agencies and entities; and - (c) Does not cause extensive hardship to any spending unit offered preference under the West Virginia Code. - 7.9.2.
+All requests to use such contracts shall be submitted in advance to the Director with necessary evidence and documentation.
+The Director shall approve only those requests submitted with evidence that justifies use of such contracts.
+Any request that is not supportable shall be returned to the spending unit.